-Once damage occurs to the bladder wall, potassium or other particles are then allowed to leak into the bladder lining.
+Once damage occurs to the bladder wall, potassium or other particles can leak into the bladder lining.
 This may further damage the bladder and cause chronic nerve pain.

 Interstitial cystitis symptoms can be different from one individual to the next and can also change in the same individual over time.
-Some IC cases are milder than others, with some of the milder cases causing no disruption to their lives.
+Some IC cases are milder than others, with some milder cases causing no disruption to their lives.
 Conversely, some of the more severe cases may have symptoms that come and go and result in significant disruption.

 Symptoms may include some or all of these:

 - Pain or discomfort.
 This may get worse as the bladder fills up.
 In women, the pain or discomfort occurs in the bladder, lower back, lower abdominal, urethral, vaginal, or rectal areas.
 Also, IC is often associated with the menstrual period and sexual intercourse.
 In men with IC, pain may be felt in the testicular, scrotal, and/or perineal area and with ejaculation.

 - Urinary frequency.
-Patients may experience frequency during the day or night or both, and in severe cases, up to 40 times a day, according to the Office on Women’s Health.
+According to the Office on Women’s Health, patients may experience frequency during the day or night or both, and in severe cases, up to 40 times a day.
 In early or mild cases of IC, frequency may be the only symptom.

 - Urinary urgency.
 Patients may feel the need to urinate immediately.
 Pain, pressure, or spasms may also be experienced with urgency.

 - Hunner’s ulcers and/or bleeding in the bladder.
 Hunner’s ulcers are red patches or lesions that can lead to stiffened tissue and reduced bladder capacity.
 Bleeding in the bladder lining (glomerulations) is common.

-The symptoms of a urinary tract infection (UTI) are similar to or the same as those found in IC.
+Urinary tract infection (UTI) symptoms are similar to or the same as those found in IC.
 There is a difference, however.
 Lisa Hawes, M.D., female urology specialist at Chesapeake Urology, explains the difference in this way:

 “In women who have interstitial cystitis, urine culture results will be negative, meaning that no bacteria are found in the urine as with a urinary tract infection.”